-

 • and aspects of their genetic makeup

-The clinics will bridge the gap between laboratory discoveries and patient care, ensuring that effective therapies reach patients as swiftly as possible.
+The Snow Centre Clinical Research Unit will bridge the gap between laboratory discoveries and patient care, ensuring that effective therapies reach patients as swiftly as possible.

 Snow Centre researchers aim to gain a better understanding of immune function to develop more effective diagnostic tests and therapies.